 (a) onboarding specialist to support Client’s onboarding to PartnerStack, as well as program migration from other partner platforms and Client Partner Program launch on PartnerStack.

 (b) solutions architect to support Client with required integrations between PartnerStack and Client systems.

 Continued Support.
 Client will work with a PartnerStack: Customer Success Manager to support Client with user training, and to assist Client in scaling their Client Partner Program with PartnerStack best practices.

 Fees: Unless otherwise agreed to by the Parties in writing, Client will pay PartnerStack the following fees:

-(a) a monthly fee in the amount of three percent (3%) of the Rewards earned by Partners in such month, unless otherwise specified in the order form, for Partners that are brought to Client’s program by Client.
+(a) a monthly fee in the amount of (as set out in the Order Form or SaaS Agreement) of the Rewards earned by Partners in such month, for Partners that are brought to Client’s program by Client.

-(b) a monthly fee in the amount of fifteen percent (15%) of the Rewards earned by Partners in such month, unless otherwise specified in the order form, for Partners that are brought to Clients program by PartnerStack, either through the PartnerStack Marketplace or directly referred to Client’s program by PartnerStack.
+(b) a monthly fee in the amount of (as set out in the Order Form or SaaS Agreement) of the Rewards earned by Partners in such month, for Partners that are brought to Clients program by PartnerStack, either through the PartnerStack Marketplace or directly referred to Client’s program by PartnerStack.